Platform

 GEOFENCING VS. BEACONS: WHICH SHOULD I USE?

-When deciding between geofencing and beacons, the biggest determining factor is what you are trying to accomplish.
+When deciding between geofencing and beacons, the most significant determining factor is your goal.
 Different goals require different tools.

 WHEN TO USE GEOFENCING

 Businesses choose to use geofencing for broader targeted area advertisements.
-This can be as small an area as the footprint of your store, but can also be used to target larger areas within your city.
+This can be as small an area as your store's footprint but can also be used to target larger areas within your city.

-While geofencing has a larger targeting footprint and is less accurate than beacons, it requires no additional hardware, wifi, or Bluetooth to function (although wifi and Bluetooth can both make geofencing more accurate, especially in buildings and other areas where cell signals may be weak).
-Geofencing leverages GPS services in mobile devices, which means any company can quickly use geofencing without additional installation or setup costs.
+While geofencing has a larger targeting footprint and is less accurate than beacons, it requires no additional hardware, Wi-Fi, or Bluetooth to function (although Wi-Fi and Bluetooth can both make geofencing more precise, especially in buildings and other areas where cell signals may be weak).
+Geofencing leverages GPS services in mobile devices, which means any company can quickly use it without additional installation or setup costs.

 Additionally, while geofencing can be used in conjunction with an installed application, it can also target consumers within geofenced areas through advertisements on websites and social media, even if they don’t have your app installed.